Scholar Resources and Information

 - Identify and use financial resources such as Finance Authority of Maine, https://thecollegeinvestor.com; the Opportunity Maine Tax Credit, and Office of Federal Student Aid.

-It can be very exciting — and admittedly a bit daunting at times — to think about identifying potential career paths.
+It can be very exciting — and admittedly a bit daunting — to think about identifying potential career paths.
 The good news: you are in charge of charting your own course, and you have a lot of support available to you.
 This is your opportunity to explore the boundless options available to you, and for you to make decisions that match your unique interests and preferences (and not those of anyone else!).

 It is also important to keep in mind that on average, most people can expect to change career paths (not just jobs, but actual shifts to different fields of work) 5-7 times in their working lives.
 Career development is an ongoing and dynamic process that prepares you for the twists and turns ahead if you put time and effort into learning the basics.
-The sooner you get started in the process, the more prepared and confident you will feel in the networking process (just think of this as building relationships and exchanging information with others who have mutual interests!) and in your search for internships and jobs.
+The sooner you get started, the more prepared and confident you will feel in the networking process (just think of this as building relationships and exchanging information with others who have mutual interests!) and in your search for internships and jobs.

 Wherever you are in your career development, we encourage you to take a proactive approach by tapping into the following resources as time allows.
 Take it one area at a time.